qtoussaint/pangenome_merge/README.md

 You can additionally compare the level of collapse between genes that you know should be collapsed into one COG or kept separate, and/or the number of new COGs added to the merged graph with each iteration, and adjust the thresholds up or down accordingly.

 We have tested various default settings for these thresholds on several bacterial species and obtained the highest clustering accuracy using the current defaults; when in doubt, these are a good baseline.
 An important caveat is that Panaroo is not intended for use on highly diverse populations, such as some mixed-strain datasets; while considering clustering accuracy metrics can help us understand how similar a pangenomerge graph is to a Panaroo graph created from the same isolates, they cannot distinguish which graph is more 'correct'.
-We nonetheless use Panaroo graphs as a ground truth because Panaroo, as a gold-standard bacterial pangenome graphing tool, provides us the closest estimate to the true graph we can realistically obtain.
+We nonetheless use Panaroo graphs as a ground truth because Panaroo, as a gold-standard graphing method, provides us the closest estimate to the true graph we can realistically obtain.

-### Workflow management and reproducibility for large analyses

-Many people running pangenomerge will be interested in creating pangenomes with hundreds of thousands of genomes.
-This involves substantial large-scale data analysis prior to running pangenomerge, including clustering genomes into strains by genetic relatedness, calling genes on strain-level populations, and creating hundreds or thousands of strain-level Panaroo gene graphs.
-To reduce the burden of this upstream analysis and improve its reproducibility, a Snakemake pipeline with Slurm capability is available in the Snakemake folder.

-To run pangenomerge from Snakemake, follow the steps in `snakemake/example_slurm_run.sh`.
-This option takes a TSV of sample IDs and assembly paths as input, and runs the recommended workflow of PopPUNK, ggCaller, panaroo, and pangenomerge with your chosen parameters, spreading compute across your HPC cluster.
-All software is automatically installed and managed by Snakemake via preconfigured conda YAMLs.

-## Argument Library
+# Argument Library

 ```
 usage: pangenomerge [-h] [--mode {run,test}] --outdir OUTDIR [--component-graphs COMPONENT_GRAPHS] [--iterative ITERATIVE] [--graph-all GRAPH_ALL] [--metadata-in-graph KEEP_METADATA_IN_GRAPH] [--family-threshold FAMILY_THRESHOLD] [--context-threshold CONTEXT_THRESHOLD] [--threads THREADS] [--sqlite-cache SQLITE_CACHE]